 It can be tough to create a coherent structure around all this – to tie our blogs, our little bits and bytes, our circles, friends, and flaming hoops together and make sense of it all.
 That’s what I’ve been craving – sort of a dashboard for my own little corner of the Internet.
 And that is what I may have found in Glipho.com, earlier this week.

-Whether you’re new to blogging and wondering how to get started, or are already an experienced blogger juggling several different blogs on multiple platforms, Glipho.com has appeal as place to blog.
+Whether you’re new to blogging and wondering how to get started or are already an experienced blogger juggling several different blogs on multiple platforms, Glipho.com has appeal as a place to blog.

 For the novice, it’s a free and complete blogging platform.
 The Desk offers a rich-text editor, and even the experienced blogger will appreciate how easy and intuitive it is to pull in your own images from Glipho, Instagram, Flickr, or Picasa, or to search for and embed videos from YouTube.

 For the veteran blogger, it’s very easy to import your posts from WordPress, Blogger, and Tumbler in order to share them with a wider and different audience.
 There are no templates or widgets or whatchamacallits to fiddle with – nothing to distract you from the business of creating and sharing good stuff, very simply.